-5. I no longer know what groceries cost.
+5. I have no idea what things cost.

-8. When I have a health problem not connected to my chronic illness, I usually hide it from others.
+6. When I have a new health problem, I usually hide it from others.

 An embarrassing confession, this one.
 (Each of you may have your own version of it.)
 Although I don’t spend my time daydreaming about it, once in a while, the thought creeps in: “Since so many people say they love the book, why can’t Oprah say it?
 Or Dr. Phil?
 Or Dr. Oz?”
 (I’m not picky about celebrities on this matter.)

-10. And finally, a repeat confession because it’s truer than ever: When I’m alone, my eating habits are fit only for my hound dog to see.
+8. And finally, a repeat confession because it’s truer than ever: When I’m alone, my eating habits are fit only for my dog to see.